-It can be very scary if vision in one of your eyes suddenly becomes blurry and distorted, as may happen with development of a macular hole.
+It can be very scary if vision in one of your eyes suddenly becomes blurry and distorted, as may happen with the development of a macular hole.

 To understand how macular holes occur, it's important first to know a little about eye anatomy.
 The macula, where holes sometimes develop, is a very small spot in the center of the back of the eye (retina).
 Light focuses to a sharp point at the macula, which is the only area of the eye that sees crystal clear, color vision (such as for driving or recognizing faces).

-The macula also is full of light-sensitive cells called cones.
+The macula is also full of light-sensitive cells called cones.
 The entire rest of the retina is made up of photosensitive cells called rods that see black and white shading, shape and movement (such as for night vision and side vision).

-Because macular holes often are related to aging processes, they are more likely to develop if you are over age 60.
+Because macular holes are often related to aging processes, they are more likely to develop if you are over age 60.
 Also, women have a slightly higher risk for macular holes than men.

 Macular holes can occur due to: